The people of Grimsby explain how offshore wind

 “Here's my advice: if wind power is coming to your town, grab it with both hands.
 You will be rewarded.
 It’s a fascinating ride.”

-Life at Ørsted
+Careers at Ørsted

 We offer a fulfilling and sustainable working life that enables high performance, long-term job satisfaction and well-being